sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/03 Reflection Pt 2.md

 That was something you hadn't yet had to consider.
 You stood up, leaving the sword by the pool as you paced about, having made yourself nervous.

 "O-okay, I should really just focus on the next task and... oh no, that's the Rito one, isn't it?
 I have to get up into the sky?
 Fuck, man...
 See Link, I can't be you.
 I don't think I'm scared of heights but holy hell, I don't want to be on some floating machine floating up above the clouds.
 Surely you would have taken that as a challenge."

-"*On the contrary, Master.*"

-It was a feminine, musical voice, with a quality that you had never heard before, speaking in a way that seemed to echo toward you.
-You spun about, looking around, trying to find its source.

-And then a figure seemed to simply form by the pool, near where you had left the Master Sword.
-An ethereal blue coloured a body that was clearly not human and yet tried to resemble one.
-It stared toward you through a face with no pupils and no mouth.
-Its expression fixed, immutable.

-And yet, it spoke, with the same voice you had heard.
-As it watched you, the figure continued, "*Though your skill set is currently reduced compared to the Champion Link, your emotional profile is at least 85% identical based on preliminary data.
-He would most likely have reacted in the same manner.*"

-You stared at her, jaw dropped.
-You recognised this being, but...

-"...*Fi*?"